the-unrealist/the-unrealist/drafts/git.md

 TODO: embed gist here

 ### Add `.gitattributes`
-This files instructs Git to handle certain files or directories differently.
+A `.gitattributes` file instructs Git to handle certain files or directories differently.
 With this file, we can tell Git to hand off binary files to Git LFS.

 Once again, with your favorite text editor, copy and paste everything below and save it as a new file named `.gitattributes` in the same folder as above.